scummvm/scummvm/doc/docportal/help/faq.rst

 Is ScummVM an emulator?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 No. ScummVM replaces the original executable files that shipped with the game.
 This means that your games can run on many different platforms they were never designed to run on!
-For an in-depth look at how ScummVM works, see our `About ScummVM <https://wiki.scummvm.org/index.php?title=About>`_ wiki page.
+For an in-depth look at how ScummVM works, see the `About ScummVM <https://wiki.scummvm.org/index.php?title=About>`_ wiki page.

 Is ScummVM free?
 ^^^^^^^^^^^^^^^^^^^^
 ScummVM is released under the GPL (General Public License), so it's more than just free.
 ScummVM source code is freely available for you to do whatever you want with it.
 If you make modifications and redistribute your work, you must make your source code available.

 The ScummVM team would be delighted if you send them your modifications, so that the changes can be merged into the main source code.
-See the `Contributing guide <#>`_ on our wiki.
+See the `Developer Central <https://wiki.scummvm.org/index.php/Developer_Central>`_ wiki page.

 How do I install ScummVM onto my device?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^